Types of Rhode Island and Massachusetts Motorcycle Accidents

 Note that the criminal and civil proceedings are two entirely separate procedures.
 The state police and your district attorney will handle the criminal prosecution, though they may ask you to report to court as a witness.

-In the meantime, Bottaro Law wants to help you seek justice in civil court.
+In the meantime, The Bottaro Law Firm, LLC wants to help you seek justice in civil court.
 By filing a personal injury lawsuit on your behalf, our Rhode Island and Massachusetts motorcycle accident attorneys can seek the maximum amount of compensation you deserve for your damages.

 Wrongful Death in Motorcycle DUI Accidents